alessandrror/cursor-hackaton/README.md

 - PDF parsing: Use pdfjs-dist to extract text from uploaded PDFs
 - OpenAI API call with proper error handling
 - No backend - everything runs in browser
-- No localStorage - single session only
+- Optional localStorage for session history (enabled by default, configurable in Settings)
-- Dark mode only (no theme toggle)
+- Light and dark mode with theme toggle (defaults to dark)

 ## Styling